Han0712/4105-MachineLearning-Final-Project/README.md

 # 4105-Final-Project
-Above file are only the data sorting part of the project
+Final Project contains the data analysis part of the project Fina_Project contains both data analysis and machine learning